-Many modern bakers add ingredients to their dough’s to enhance texture and keeping quality.
+Many modern bakers add ingredients to their dough to enhance texture and freshness.
 These fall under the category of dough improvers.
 Some of these additives are recognisable kitchen ingredients such as vegetable oil or butter.
-These conform to the “clean label” approach that many bakeries in recent years now follow.
+These conform to the “clean label” approach many bakeries have followed in recent years.

-Some dough improvers are enzymes.
-Which as they are already contained in the ingredients used, and don’t have to be listed on the label.
-(Think of them as an eq balance on a music system that lets you tweak the pitches that you want to bring out).
+Some dough improvers are enzymes which are already contained in the ingredients used, so they don’t have to be listed on the label in some countries.
+Think of them as an eq balance on a music system that lets you tweak the pitches that you want to bring out.

-Some are well-known dough improvers or conditioners in the industry that have those ugly scientific names such as “diacetyl tartaric acid ester of mono- and diglycerides” or “dextrins”.
-You might have seen these on labels and wondered “what the F*@ am I eating here?”.
+Some well-known dough improvers or conditioners in the industry have ugly scientific names such as “diacetyl tartaric acid ester of mono- and diglycerides” or “dextrins”.
+You might have seen these on labels and wondered, “What the F*@ am I eating?”.

-Well, in France they have strict rules which regulate what can, and what can’t be used in bread.
+France has strict rules to regulate what can and can’t be used to make bread.
 And while these regulations have originated since “Le Décret Pain” was signed in 1993, it’s perhaps not as strict as you think.

-Dough improvers are ingredients added to the dough to make the structure, flavour, texture or keeping quality of the bread.
+Dough improvers are ingredients added to the dough to change the structure, flavour, texture or keeping quality of the bread.
 The difference between dough conditioners, emulsifiers and dough improvers is a little murky.
-Each one has a slightly different role.
-Maybe to target a certain area of weakness, such as gluten bonding or to enhance the overall texture of the bread to make it softer.
+Each one has a slightly different role, usually to target a particular area of weakness, such as gluten bonding or to enhance the overall texture of the bread to make it softer.

 The majority of usage for home baking or professionally is through pre-mixes.
-These are combinations of dough improvers and enzymes, often mixed with salt and flour or vegetable fat.
+These are combinations of dough improvers and enzymes, often mixed with salt, flour and vegetable fat.
 They are added to the dough alongside flour, water and yeast.
-Commercially they are sold in “mix bags”, i.e. 1 sachet per bag of flour.
+Commercially they are sold in “mix bags”, i.e. one sachet per bag of flour.
 But in home kitchens, they need to be weighed before entering the mixing bowl.

-Dough improvers make dough more stable.
-This produces an easier dough to mix, handle, shape and rise.
-This makes it an easier way to produce great bread without needing to be so well trained.
+Dough improvers make the dough more stable.
+This produces a more manageable dough to mix, handle, shape and rise.
+This makes it an easier way to produce great bread without needing to be so well-trained.
 They also make it possible to replicate classic bread types from around the world in the same environment without importing foreign ingredients.

 Popular belief is that only flour, water, salt and yeast can be used to make French bread.
-France is the home of artisans, yet this statement is not true.
+France is the home of artisans, yet this statement is not valid.

-Pain de tradition française, the most prestigious bread in France may contain certain dough improvers.
+Pain de tradition française, the most prestigious bread in France, may contain specific dough improvers.
 But these are regulated to only certain types and have maximum usage levels.
 Pain de tradition française consists of 25% of bread sold in France.

 In addition to basic bread ingredients, gluten, deactivated yeast, 2% broad bean flour, 5% soya flour and 3% malted wheat flour are permitted.
 The only enzyme allowed is fungal amylase.
 Ascorbic acid or potassium bromate are not permitted.
 Percentages are based on the total weight of the flour used in the recipe.
 The dough or bread must not be frozen at any stage.

-Oil or any other fats are not permitted, either in the recipe or when greasing bowls and tins.
-Any bread types that contain butter or eggs (such as brioche) are considered as pastry or viennoiserie.
+Oil or other fats are prohibited, either in the recipe or when greasing bowls and tins.
+Any bread types that contain butter or eggs (such as brioche) are considered a pastry or viennoiserie.